naren-sriram/robocopilot2.0/robocopilot_chat_extension/QUICK_INSTALL.md

-# Quick Installation Guide - RoboCopilot Extension (Isaac Sim 4.5)
+# Quick Installation Guide - RoboCopilot Standalone Extension

-## Isaac Sim 4.5 Compatibility Updates ✅
+## ✅ Standalone Extension Ready!

-This extension has been updated to address Isaac Sim 4.5 migration issues.
-Based on [NVIDIA Developer Forum discussions](https://forums.developer.nvidia.com/t/issues-with-extensions-moving-from-isaac-4-2-4-5/322302/3), several compatibility fixes have been implemented.
+The RoboCopilot extension has been converted to a **standalone extension** that appears in the Isaac Sim Extensions window and creates its own UI window, rather than appearing in the Isaac Examples menu.

 ## Installation Steps